bkg2018/MLMD/README.md

 ## What?<A id="a3"></A>

-An MLMD source file is a text file encoded with UTF-8 and using the `.mlmd` extension.
+An MLMD source file is an UTF-8 encoded text file using the `.mlmd` extension.
 The `.base.md` extension is also supported.

-MLMD process the source files for each declared language, and generated Markdown files for each file and each language: *`file.mlmd`* will generate *`file.fr.md`*, *`file.en.md`* etc.
+MLMD processes each source file for each declared language, and generates Markdown files for each file and each language: *`file.mlmd`* will generate *`file.fr.md`*, *`file.en.md`* etc.

-Languages must be declared in at least one of the source files.
-Parts of the text for each language are enclosed between opening and closing directives, while other directives can generate tables of contents or heading numbering, add input files and other tasks.
+Languages must be declared in at least one of the source which are preprocessed before actual file generation starts.
+Parts of the text for each language are enclosed between opening and closing directives, while other directives can generate tables of contents or heading numbering, add other input files and do various other tasks.

 ![File generation and directives](docs/Images/FileGeneration.png)

 ## How fast?<A id="a4"></A>

 Writing language parts is fast and easy.
-Default text, which is generally the native language of the original author, doesn't need any specific directive and is written just like normal text, while language specific parts are surrounded by simple open/close directive.
-For example starting english text is done by writing `.en((`, followed by the text and ending with `.))`.
+Default text, which is generally the original author's native language, doesn't need any specific directive and is written just like normal text, while language specific parts are surrounded by simple open/close directive.
+For example starting english text is done by writing `.en((`, followed by the english text which is eventually ended by `.))`.
 Empty lines, code fences, tables, any text and Markdown features can be put between these two markers.
-Headings starting with `#` can also include other language parts, or they can be put between markers if the author like it this way.
+Headings starting with `#` can also include other language parts, or they can be put between markers like any text.

 The following example show both ways of writing multilingual headings: